cdapio/cdap/cdap-docs/admin-manual/source/installation/mapr.rst

 Enabling Kerberos
 -----------------
-MapR is currently not supported in CDAP on secure Hadoop clusters.
+Kerberos is currently not supported by CDAP on secure MapR clusters.

 ..
 .. .. include:: /../target/_includes/mapr-configuration.rst